melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 ```

 In my project proposal, I presented the piglit statistics for kms\_cursor\_crc
 using VKMS.
-It was seven testcases successful, two fails, one warning (under
+It was seven test cases successful, two fails, one warning (under
 development), and 236 skips.
 Now, I can present an overview of this state and
 the improvements mapped and applied during this GSoC period:

 **Failing tests**

-In fact, three testcases failed using VKMS.
-For one I had already sent a
+Initially, three test cases failed using VKMS.
+Before GSoC start, I had already
-proposal, before GSoC start, that move it from failure to success with
+sent a proposal that moved it from failure to success with a warning and was
-warning and was related to the composition of planes considering the alpha
+related to the composition of planes considering the alpha channel.
-channel.
 The second was a case that had already worked two years ago.
 The
 latter had never worked before.
 This last two were related to the behavior
 of the cursor plane in power management tasks.